-The Joslyn Law Firm represents individuals in and around Lancaster, Dublin, Powell, Columbus, Arlington, and Grove City who have been accused of public indecency.
-Contact us today at (614) 444-1900 to schedule your free consultation.
+If you live in or around Lancaster, Dublin, Powell, Columbus, Arlington, or Grove City and have been accused of public indecency, we want to defend you against this charge.
+Contact Joslyn Law Firm today at (614) 444-1900 for a free consultation.

 - Penalties for Public Indecency in Franklin County

-- Finding a Quality Defense Lawyer for Public Indecency Charges in Franklin County
+- Frequently Asked Questions About Public Indecency Charges in Franklin County

 - Exposing private parts or sexual organs